 When using a preemergent weed control program for annual weed control, do not apply a preemergent weed control product before aerifying.
 The aerifying process will open up the protective layer of herbicide and allow weeds to grow.
-Make all preemergent herbicide applications after a turf has been aerified.
+Make all preemergent herbicide applications after the turf has been aerified.

 To summarize, soil compaction is the hidden enemy to any lawn.
-Commercial as well as homeowner turfgrass managers need to be aware of the possible problems associated with soil compaction.
+Commercial, as well as homeowner turfgrass managers, need to be aware of the possible problems associated with soil compaction.
 Once soil compaction becomes a problem, remediation can be a long process.
 The best approach to dealing with soil compaction is to prevent it from the beginning.
 Anticipate compaction occurrences and implement the proper turf cultivation practices to reduce the chance of turf failure.